 The revenue included in the current period excludes revenue from (i) customers that are non go-forward customers, meaning customers that have either communicated to KORE before the last day of the current period their intention not to provide future business to KORE or customers that KORE has determined are transitioning away from KORE based on a sustained multi-year time period of declines in revenue and (ii) new customers that started generating revenue after the end of the base period.
 For example, to calculate our DBNER for the trailing 12 months ended June 30, 2022, we divide (i) revenue, for the trailing 12 months ended June 30, 2022, from go-forward customers that started generating revenue on or before June 30, 2021 by (ii) revenue, for the trailing 12 months ended June 30, 2021, from the same cohort of customers.
-For the purposes of calculating DBNER, if KORE acquires a company during the given period or the base period, then the revenue of a customer before the acquisition but during either the given period or the base period is included in the calculation.
+For the purposes of calculating DBNER, if KORE acquires a company during the given period or the base period is included in the calculation.
 Further, it is often difficult to ascertain which customers should be deemed not to be go-forward customers for purposes of calculating DBNER.
 Customers are not required to give notice of their intention to transition off of the KORE platform, and as discussed above in "Information about KORE-Customer and Key Partners", a customer's exit from the KORE platform can take months or longer, and total connections of any particular customer can at any time increase or decrease for any number of reasons, including pricing, customer satisfaction or product fit-accordingly, a decrease in total connections may not indicate that a customer is intending to exit the KORE platform, particularly if that decrease is not sustained over a period of several quarters.
-DBNER would be lower if it were calculated using revenue form non go-forward customers.
+DBNER would be lower if it were calculated using revenue from non go-forward customers.